paulejarvis/Playbook/README.md

 # Playbook

+## What is the problem?

+## Why is this important now?

+## Why hasn't this been solved before?

 ## What is Playbook?

+Playbook is a hub for policy and process management.

+Business process repository

+integrated process repository
+* playbook data model / ontology is the new standard for process documentation; allowing organizations to analyze, review, test, share, assess risk, etc in a comprehensive and live way
+* the integrated repo is a single interface for engaging advisory services, simplifying what a business needs to do to understand it's compliance footprint
+* platform to connect professional services and customers
+* iteratively update processes with nuanced version-control

+new standard for process documentation

+single interface for review

+marketplace connecting professional services and customers

-Playbook is the new standard for process documentation, providing a shared interface and universal data model for organizations and professional services firms (such as lawyers, auditors, and advisors) to review current processes and operations, iteratively update processes with nuanced version-control, and access expert guidance, pre-built process templates, and queries and tests designed to surface risk and controls gaps.
+the new standard for process documentation.
+Playbook provides a single, integrated, interface for organizations to review current processes and operations, receive guidance from external advisory partners,

+ , access expert guidance, pre-built process templates, and queries and tests designed to surface risk and controls gaps

 Playbook partners with subject-matter experts to develop content across major regulatory and compliance frameworks.
 Playbook's data model and software platform enable a data-driven approach to compliance; reducing risk, cost, and time required.